-'Produced' haylage, such as Horsehage, will have a nutritional analysis on the bag which will allow you to keep an eye on the levels of sugar and starch within the product.
+'Produced' haylage, such as Horsehage, will have a nutritional analysis on the bag so you can keep an eye on the levels of sugar and starch in the product.

-How much should I feed and how often?
+How much should I feed my horse and how often?

 Horses require 2% - 2.5% of their body weight as dry matter intake per day - 2.5kg per 100kg of body weight, with an absolute minimum of 1% of body weight as forage.

 Because ulcer issues are becoming so common, you should aim for as much of that 2.5% as possible to be forage.
 This can be helped by using a balancer, such as Equilibra 500, alongside your chosen forage.